• Home

 The Importance of Unstructured Time

-On this journey from scattered to sane we’ve been working at hard at creating a structure for our time.
+On this journey from scattered to sane, we’ve been working hard at creating a structure for our time.
 Creating routines, setting priorities and working with our planners to keep us on track have all played a role in helping us to begin to reclaim our lives (or at the very least, take back our time).
 Sometimes though, all this structure can have the opposite effect of what we’re aiming for.
-Too much structure can result in feeling confined or worse can lead to use feeling more overwhelmed by all we need to do.
-There is much to say about how having room to breathe and to just be.
-So today I want to touch on why unstructured time is so important.

 Unstructured time is a MUST have when we're trying to take back our time.

 Remember when you were a kid on school breaks and after a few days the novelty of not being in school would start to wear off and boredom would start to creep in?
 I don’t know about you, but my friends and I always ended up coming up with the BEST games and ideas during those times of boredom.
-One minute we’re bemoaning summer break for all its boring stuff and then next we’re having fun, laughing and swearing that this was the best summer break ever!
-Did that ever happen to you?

 There is magic that happens when we get bored or when we have nothing we need to do.
 Our brains get a chance to power down and our creativity comes out to play.
-Just like how kids need unstructured play time, we as adults need unstructured time too.
-I know it seems counter intuitive to what we’re working towards, but planning for unstructured time is going to be hugely beneficial for you.
+Just like how kids need unstructured playtime, we as adults need unstructured time too.
+I know it seems counterintuitive to what we’re working towards, but planning for unstructured time is going to be hugely beneficial for you.

 The Importance of Unstructured Time

 Unstructured time is just what it sounds like, it is time that has no set purpose.
 I know it’s hard to see the benefit from making room for this in our busy schedules, especially when we’re feeling scattered, but doesn’t it sound like a wonderful treat?
-Time in day when you don’t have to worry about what comes next?
+Time in the day when you don’t have to worry about what comes next?
 Time each week to just do whatever you feel like doing?
 If that isn’t enough to convince you, how about taking a look at some of the other benefits.

 • I already mentioned one of the bigger benefits of unstructured time – getting the creative juices flowing.
 Even if you’re not a creative type, this is still something that is important to foster.
 Our creativity helps us in so many ways in our lives.
 From problems solving to coming up with a new family favourite recipe, creativity is sprinkled throughout all that we do in a day.
 We need to give ourselves a chance to allow it to recharge and flow without direction.
 We’ll be able to come at new situations with fresh perspective.